 Mobile phones are wireless devices that emit and receive radio signals, which can generate electromagnetic waves.
 While the electromagnetic radiation emitted by mobile phones is generally low, in specific environments, it may interfere with sensitive devices.
 In Japan, some train operators have regulations prohibiting the use of mobile phones near priority seats.
 This is primarily done to prevent electromagnetic interference with sensitive equipment, such as medical devices, hearing aids, pacemakers, and more.

-Train Etiquette in Summary
+Train Etiquettes in Summary

 In Japan, adhering to proper train etiquette is highly valued.
 It not only shows respect for others and society but also is an essential part of integrating into the local culture.
-Following train etiquette helps create a comfortable traveling environment and makes us considerate travelers.
-Of course, the train etiquette mentioned here is just a part of it.
+Following train etiquettes helps create a comfortable traveling environment and makes us considerate travelers.
+Of course, the train etiquettes mentioned here is just a part of it.
 When riding trains, the most important thing is to stay attentive and respectful of others’ needs.

-If you are traveling to Japan, observing these train etiquette guidelines will help you have a pleasant experience with Japan’s transportation culture and harmonious interactions with locals.
+If you are traveling to Japan, observing these train etiquettes guidelines will help you have a pleasant experience with Japan’s transportation culture and harmonious interactions with locals.
 At the same time, appreciate the convenience and efficiency of Japan’s trains and experience the unique charm of this beautiful country.

 Finally, I wish you a pleasant and smooth journey on Japan’s trains, filled with wonderful memories and experiences to take home.